 Three prominent organizations had their start at Provident and eventually spun off as separate institutions: the Visiting Nurses Association (1895), the George Warren Brown School of Social Work at Washington University (originally founded as The School of Social Economy in 1903), and the Urban League of Metropolitan St. Louis (1919).

 The agency continued to evolve and expand to its present mission – building brighter futures through exceptional behavioral health services, especially for those with the greatest need.
-We became known as Provident Behavioral Health in April 2019.
+We became known as Provident Behavioral Health in April 2019 and formed a new partnership with Mary Ryder Home in fall 2019 to expand mental health services to St. Louis's seniors.